From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Introduction

 \textbf{Explicit visual interfaces} produce structured, interpretable targets---subgoal images, video plans, trajectories, or pose sequences---that a downstream controller explicitly tracks.
 This improves transparency and can ease cross-embodiment transfer, but introduces perception and grounding stages whose errors can dominate execution.

 Across all three families, action-free video provides the temporal prior, while robot data or interaction grounds the learned interface to executable behavior; what changes is how explicitly that interface is exposed and what kind of control-loop integration it requires.
+In recent terminology, tightly coupled direct video--action policies are often described as \emph{world--action models}, since they jointly model future world evolution and the actions associated with it; our taxonomy places these models within a broader interface-centric view that also includes latent-action and explicit visual-interface approaches.

+Crucially, methods built on similar video backbones can fall into different control regimes, and a visually accurate prediction need not be executable on a given robot.
+An architecture- or generative-technique-centric grouping can therefore obscure the control distinctions this survey targets; our interface-centric taxonomy is designed to make those distinctions visible.

 \paragraph{This survey makes three contributions:} \begin{itemize} \item An \emph{interface-centric taxonomy} that organizes the literature by where and how video-derived temporal structure enters the robot's control stack, structured along two design axes (interface explicitness and distance from robot actions). \item A \emph{per-family control-integration analysis} that compares how interface design shapes control-loop closure, what can be verified before execution, and where failures enter---properties that cut across architecture choices. \item A \emph{cross-family synthesis} yielding a \emph{robotics integration layer} thesis: the most pressing unresolved gaps lie in grounding, loop closure, physical feasibility, and verification, with future research consolidated into four diagnosis-driven themes. \end{itemize}